 And I haven’t even begun to talk about diversifying your presentation so that you can get the real influencers on board before the average customer (trust me, in business, this is a thing.
 I won’t get into right now though).

 You cannot go into a pursuit without proper guidance and accept to attain the kind of success you probably play for yourself inside your head.
 The pursuit won’t just be hard for you… it will most likely feel unfairly impossible with never-ending obstacles to overcome.

 Someone, somewhere at some point in time… did what you are attempting to do… and came out victorious.
 You can save yourself countless hours, years, and energy by picking up from where they left off.

 The work you are meant to focus on in the present… is work that keeps improving your skill.
 Mastery is the process of transforming one who doesn’t know… into one that doesn’t even need to think when doing expertly the work which he/she loves best.

 The present’s focus isn’t meant to be on material rewards alone.
 In fact, material rewards should only come second, third or event tenth to more important priorities that need your attention.

 You need to learn how to serve people in a way that will want them to always rely on you and no one else in your field.
 You need to establish a network of progress-focused people that are willing to put in just as much work as you are willing to dedicate.

 You need to learn to lead people.
 You need to learn how to fail and survive failures.
 You need to practice patience… for this journey will reveal to you time and time again that you don’t know what you are doing so you must learn first.

-You need to be focus on growth and making progress in the present.
+You need to be focused on growth and making progress in the present.